yuqiannemo/TalkTopia/README.md

 5. Use the URL "localhost:3000" to access the website.

 Please note that the above steps may require the installation of certain dependencies.
 I have included a video in my write-up that showcases my website, so please refer to it for a better understanding.
+(note that the language distribution is not accurate)